nats-io/nats-site/content/blog/nats-server-29-release.md

 })
 ```

 In practice, an inactive threshold for a durable should be set to a value that would be highly unlikely the consumer would *not* have been active in the meantime.
-In other words, if the consumer is expected to be active regularly every couple minutes, if there is no activity for an hour, that may be a good indicator that consumer can be auto-deleted.
+In other words, if the consumer is expected to be active regularly every couple minutes, if there is no activity for an hour, that may be a good indicator that the consumer can be auto-deleted.

 ## Scale and Mobility